-STARTING TIME: For Solo and Tandem entrants, it's 7:00AM.
-All relay teams will start at 9:00AM.
-We will begin the race in the Hilton Garden Inn's front main parking lot, under the hotel entrance overhang.
-All riders must be present at the start no later than thirty minutes prior to their start time for pre-race instructions and photos.
-The first several miles of the race will be under "yellow flag" conditions, after which the race will officially begin, though the clock will have started at the actual start line.
+RELAY START TIME: 9:00AM, Saturday: We will begin the race in the Hilton Garden Inn's front main parking lot, under the hotel entrance overhang.
+All riders must be present at the start no later than twenty minutes prior to their start time for pre-race instructions and photos.